WATTx/code-challenges/README.md

 ## Links To Specific Challenges

-You're free to pick any challenge from the below list:
+Pick one challenge from the list below.
+You are free to pick any one.

 - Software Engineer Challenges:
   - [Top Coins](/software-engineer-challenge-top-coins.md)